Financial-Times/dotcom-page-kit/packages/anvil-server-ft-navigation/readme.md

 ### `getNavigationData()`

-Returns the full navigation data, refreshed every 15 minutes.
+Returns the full, raw, undecorated navigation data, refreshed every 15 minutes.

+Data is keyed by menuId:

+- "account"
+- "drawer-uk"
+- "drawer-international"
+- "user"
+- "anon"
+- "footer"
+- "navbar-simple"
+- "navbar-right"
+- "navbar-right-anon"
+- "navbar-uk"
+- "navbar-international"

 ### `getPathMenu(menuId: string, path: string): Promise<TNavMenu>`

-Returns the navigation data for the supplied menu item, customised to be relevant to the supplied path:
+Returns the navigation data for the supplied `menuId` (see above), decorated per `path`:
-- Add `selected: true` to items whose `url` property matches "/world/uk"
+- A `selected` property is added to all items; value is `true` or `false` depending on whether the `url` property matches `path`
-- Replace url values matching `url?location=${currentPath}` with `url?location=/world/uk`
+- Redirect urls are set to value of the `path` parameter (e.g. allowing `/login?location=<path>` to redirect back to the referring page)

+Calling
 ```js
 navigation.getPathMenu('drawer-uk', '/world/uk')
 ```